MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-an-mbbcx-client-driver.md

 ms.technology: windows-devices
 ---

-# Writing a MBB-NetAdapterCx client driver
+# Writing an MBBCx client driver

 ## Initialize the device

-In addition to [these tasks required by NetAdapterCx for device initialization](device-initialization.md), the MBB client driver must perform the following tasks in its [*EvtDriverDeviceAdd*](https://msdn.microsoft.com/library/windows/hardware/ff541693) callback function:
+In addition to the [tasks required by NetAdapterCx for device initialization](device-initialization.md), an MBB client driver must perform the following tasks in its [*EvtDriverDeviceAdd*](https://msdn.microsoft.com/library/windows/hardware/ff541693) callback function:

 1. Call [**MbbDeviceInitConfig**]() after calling [**NetAdapterDeviceInitConfig**]() with the same reference to [*WDFDEVICE\_INIT*](https://msdn.microsoft.com/library/windows/hardware/ff546951) passed by the framework.
 It must be called before calling [*WdfDeviceCreate*](https://msdn.microsoft.com/library/windows/hardware/ff545926),